Where could a career in science take you?

 More role models, fewer stereotypes

 Entrenched gender stereotypes and gender bias are often part of the problem.
 It’s said that we can’t be what we can’t see.
-And with recent research (Opens in a new window) finding that just 12% of movie characters with STEM jobs are played by women, it’s clear that it’s time to put more role models in the spotlight.
+And finding that just 12% of movie characters with STEM jobs are played by women, it’s clear that it’s time to put more role models in the spotlight.

 That’s exactly what we’re doing here, to mark the UN’s International Day of Women and Girls in Science.